microbiome/OMA/24_clustering.md

 ## K-means clustering

-Because, we were not able to find clusters with hierarchical clustering, let's try k-means clustering.
-In k-means clustering, observations are divided into clusters so that the mean distances between observations and cluster centers are minimized;
-an observation belongs to cluster whose center is the nearest.
+Hierarchical clustering did not yield clusters.
+Let's try k-means clustering instead.
+Here observations are divided into clusters so that the distances between observations and cluster centers are minimized; an observation belongs to cluster whose center is the nearest.

 The algorithm starts by dividing observation to random clusters whose number is defined by user.
 The centroids of clusters are then calculated.
 After that, observations' allocation to clusters are updated so that the means are minimized.
 Again, centroid are calculated, and algorithm continues iteratively until the assignments do not change.

 The number of clusters can be determined based on algorithm.
 Here we utilize silhouette analysis.

 ```r